 For lunchtime fun, swim up to a stool at the Aparima poolside bar, where burgers, club sandwiches and pizzas - paired with an icy Hinano beer - are on offer all afternoon (but will set you back about $30 each).
 The fourth restaurant, Te Pahu, specializes in local Polynesian cuisine and serves three meals a day, while the fifth, Far Niente, offers Italian cuisine for dinner.

 It's easy to keep active and yet refreshed on this 44-acre property, which features two pools: the main pool adjacent to the beach and an intimate Oasis Pool nestled on one of the motus lined with bungalows.
 But the prime locale for cooling off while having fun is the Lagoonarium, a large, calm salt-water lagoon stocked with fish and ideal for even inexperienced snorkelers, which is accessed via several wooden docks with ladders.

 The resort also features complimentary bikes, tennis courts and a fitness center, as well as access to Jet Skis and other lagoon excursions at an added cost.
-To keep connected, St. Regis offers resort-wide WiFi at a charge of about $30 a day.
+For a great day trip outside of the resort, check out the Bora Bora WWII Guns historic site or the Mount Otemanu volcano, both just a few miles away.
+To keep connected, St. Regis Bora Bora offers complimentary resort-wide WiFi.

 While not the largest or most visually impressive spa on the island, the resorts' Miri Miri Spa, set away from everything at the far edge of the Lagoonarium, does offer a wonderfully revitalizing, sigh-inducing Polynesian massage; afterward, you can relax on a chaise or shaded hammock overlooking tranquil blue water as you contemplate all the ways to indulge yourself at this haven of all things luxurious.